CAFS-bioinformatics/LR_Gapcloser/README.md

    2) Then for convenience ,you can type "export PATH=$PATH:your_directory/LR_Gapcloser/" to set the PATH environmental variables.

 <b>INPUT FILES</b> <p>
    (1)The scaffold file is required and should be fasta format.
 The description line or header line, which begins with '>', provides a unique name and/or identifier for the sequence.
-And the name and/or identifier must not contain a "(:", because in data processing, we will use "(:" as delimiters.
+And the name and/or identifier must not contain a "(:", because in data processing, we will use "(:" as delimiters. <p>
    (2)The long reads file is also required and should be fasta format and the reads must be error corrected.
-If the file is fastq format, it should be converted into fasta format before running the software.
+If the file is fastq format, it should be converted into fasta format before running the software. <p>

 <b>COMMANDS AND OPTIONS</b> <p>
    LR_Gapcloser is run via the shell script: LR_Gapcloser.sh, which could be found in the base installation directory. <p>